ikunetwork/WhitePaper/README.md

 * Upvote
 * Share
 * Comment
-* Peer Review/Library Exchange
+* Peer Review/Computational Pipeline
 * Upgrade to clinical trial subject

 Friends, messaging, and upvote access will require an Network profile, but will not require holding IKU in the Network Digital Wallet NDW - allowing anyone to use the Network.
 This type of access is classified as `devTools A`.
-RFP submissions, comments, peer review, reputation scoring and upgrading to clinical trial subject will require an IN profile AND holding at least 1 IKU in the NDW - `devTools B`.
+RFP submissions, comments, peer review, reputation scoring, powering the computational pipeline and upgrading to clinical trial subject will require an IN profile AND holding at least 1 IKU in the NDW - `devTools B`.

 ### IKU Network Participants